giovi321/apple-juicer/docs/architecture/storage.md

 # Data Storage

-iOS Backup Explorer persists its state across three layers: the filesystem, PostgreSQL, and Redis.
+Apple Juicer persists its state across three layers: the filesystem, PostgreSQL, and Redis.
 Understanding how each layer is used helps with operations, scaling, and recovery.

 ## Filesystem Mounts

 - **Backup data** – Finder/iTunes backups remain on disk and are mounted read-only into backend + worker containers (default `./data:/data/ios_backups`).
 No payloads are copied unless a user downloads a file.
-- **Temporary sandbox** – Decrypted files extracted for download or parsing are staged under `backup_paths.temp_path` (default `/tmp/ios_backup_explorer`).
+- **Temporary sandbox** – Decrypted files extracted for download or parsing are staged under `backup_paths.temp_path` (default `/tmp/apple_juicer`).
 A Starlette `BackgroundTask` cleans up these folders after streaming. (@api/routes/backups.py#122-141)

 ## PostgreSQL Schema